Torrencem/technetium/README.md

 [Documentation can be found here](https://matthewtorrence.com/technetium/)

 Since the project is still very young, all suggestions are welcome!
-A contributing guide with notes on internals and other considerations is to come.
+See the ``contributing`` file for more information.

 ## Installation